UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

     Out[10]: 'The sum is: 15'

-* So here's a task for you.
-Given the following four element list:
+* Here's a task for you: Given the following four element list:

     ``['oranges', 1.3, 'lemons', 1.1]``